An Overview On Recycling Aerosol Cans

 How aerosol cans are made and recycled

 Recycling aerosol cans is relatively simple, though recyclers first must ensure the cans are empty.
 To do this, they often use machines to relieve the pressure in spent aerosol cans and release the product by puncturing and emptying them.
-After that, aerosol cans are recycled with other steel and aluminum like usual - by shredding the metal, melting it down, combining it with virgin metal, and rolling into sheets.
-If every American household recycled one steel aerosol can, there’d be enough scrap metal to manufacture 400,000 new vehicles!
+After that, aerosol cans are recycled with other steel and aluminum like usual – by shredding the metal, melting it down, combining it with virgin metal, and rolling it into sheets.

 How to recycle aerosol cans

-Throwing aerosol cans into landfills is not only a waste of resources, it is an explosion hazard to landfill workers and fire fighters.
-Recycling, therefore, is your best option!
-Today, there are more than 2,000 recycling banks in the UK and 5,000 North American communities with recycling for aerosol cans - a surprising number for a composite product like this!
-It’s no surprise, then, that recycling aerosol cans is pretty simple:
+Throwing aerosol cans into landfills is not only a waste of resources.
+It is a potential explosion and toxicity hazard to landfill workers and firefighters.
+Recycling, therefore, is the safest and most environmentally-conscious option.
+Today, there are more than 2,000 recycling banks in the UK and 1074 recycling facility businesses in the USA.
+Most of these organizations also deal with recycling aerosol cans.
+As such, recycling aerosol cans is an easy process that can be done without spending any extra money.
+Here are some tips for recycling aerosol cans: